Editorial Standards

 - Plain language: technical, but readable for non-specialists.

-- Diagram-friendly structure: when diagrams improve understanding, we use them.
+- Diagram-friendly structure: diagrams are used when they improve understanding.

-- Neutral tone: no hype, no trend chasing, no political activism.
+- Neutral tone: no trend chasing, no political activism, no alarmism.

-Content Firewall Rule: If a topic meaningfully discusses encryption, identity, authentication, risk, or threat mitigation, it belongs on digitalsecurityexplained.com and must not be expanded here.
+Firewall rule: If a topic is primarily about encryption, identity, authentication, threat mitigation, risk, or security governance, it belongs on digitalsecurityexplained.com and is not expanded here.
+This keeps both properties focused and avoids topic dilution.

 Quality standards